Antony957/RobotPlayingMastermind/README.md

 mastermind:latest
 ```

+For commands to run in the Docker environment, go [here](https://github.com/Antony957/RobotPlayingMastermind/tree/combine/mastermind_ws).

 ## Data Flow

 1. The user inputs target state at UI, UI model initilize the target combination (at simiulation).
 Or: The user put target state at detection area (in real world).
 After finished, UI model send a mark to CV model.